johanste/serviceapievolution/guidance.md

 *Failure to adhere to the rules for what changes can occur within an API version risk introducing incidents and live site issues for our customers.
 This contributes to our customers perception of the *stability* of running workloads on the Azure platform.*

 When service teams introduce new functionality behind a new API version, care must still be taken to not introduce unnescessary changes that cause friction for clients to adopt the new version.
 For example, the introduction of a new property in a response is a change that can easily be handled by a client that opts in to new functionality, whereas changing the structure of responses, removal of properties or change in semantics for the same input are all significantly harder to absorb.
+While some developers, particularly early adopters of a service, may be more willing to accept these kind of changes, we know from years of experience from Windows and .NET that the majority of developers are not.

 *The consequence of services making changes that are difficult for clients to absorb is that developers feel like Azure is difficult to write applications for due to breaking changes between API versions.*